ArnuelGM/do/README.md

 #### instance.form

-Represents the form.
+Represents the input and button where user trigger the creation of new items.
 Has the follow inportant properties:

 ```JavaScript
 instance.form: {